Joshua Greene (psychologist)

-Joshua David Greene is an American experimental psychologist, neuroscientist, and philosopher.
-He is a Professor of Psychology at Harvard University.
+Joshua David Greene (born 1974) is an American experimental psychologist, neuroscientist, and philosopher.
+He is a professor of psychology at Harvard University.
 Most of his research and writing has been concerned with moral judgment and decision-making.
 His recent research focuses on fundamental issues in cognitive science.

 Education and career

 Greene attended high school in Fort Lauderdale, Broward County, Florida.
 He briefly attended the Wharton School of the University of Pennsylvania before transferring to Harvard University.
 He earned a bachelor's degree in philosophy from Harvard in 1997, followed by a Ph.D. in philosophy at Princeton University under the supervision of David Lewis and Gilbert Harman.
 Peter Singer also served on his dissertation committee.
 His 2002 dissertation, The Terrible, Horrible, No Good, Very Bad Truth About Morality and What to Do About It, argues against moral-realist language and in defense of non-realist utilitarianism as a better framework for resolving disagreements.
 Greene served as a postdoctoral fellow at Princeton in the Neuroscience of Cognitive Control Laboratory before returning to Harvard in 2006 as an assistant professor.
 In 2011, he became the John and Ruth Hazel Associate Professor of the Social Sciences.
-Since 2014, he has been a Professor of Psychology.
+Since 2014, he has been a professor of psychology.